metasean-at-devmountain/mongodb-practice/README.md

 3. Select all customers sorted by number of employees (ascending, or lowest to highest)
 4. Select the id of customers whose business name's begin with 'A' (hint: http://docs.mongodb.org/manual/reference/operator/query/where/#op._S_where)

-Modify some of our records
+Let's modify some of our records

 1. Add a `rep` for each record in the collection:
   * For Acme, rep name: 'Wile E. Coyote', employee #: 4311